Becoming an Optician in Oklahoma

 The ABO-NCLE certification can result in higher pay and faster career advancement.
 This voluntary certification will show that you are qualified to work as an optician and are serious about your career.
 Without this certification, you can still become an optician in Oklahoma by following the requirements set by your desired employer.

-- Penn Foster Career School is another option for opticians in any state, because the program is entirely online.
-You can complete the Optician Career Diploma Program in just under seven months.
+- Penn Foster College is another option for opticians in any state because the program is entirely online.
+You can complete the Optician Exam Prep Career Diploma Program in just under seven months.
 Customized payment plans allow you to complete this program at a total cost of $1,179 or less.

 Outlook and Salaries for Opticians in Oklahoma

 According to the Bureau of Labor Statistics (BLS), in 2021 opticians earned an average of $29,960 for the year, which breaks down to $14.41 per hour.
 During the same year, the BLS shows that ophthalmic medical technicians made $36,360, or $17.48 per hour.

 |Ophthalmic Laboratory Technicians||270||$15.13||$31,480|

 Certified Dispensing Optician Salaries in Oklahoma by Region